 This exemption is designed to allow you to use your skills and knowledge to assist family and friends and to make a contribution to your local community and charities.
 It is not an entry route into public practice and you must not produce letterhead purporting to be a practising firm in connection with this work, or advertise your services.
 It must also be noted that if you undertake such charitable work you are still liable for claims for professional negligence.
 You must carefully consider whether you should take out professional indemnity insurance.

-To obtain a practising certificate, you must have been an AIA Associate or Fellow member for two and a half years continuously and post-qualification gained two and a half years’ work experience at a sufficiently high level with a statutory auditor or an accountant in public practice.
+To obtain a practising certificate, you must have been an AIA Associate or Fellow member and post-qualification gained two years’ work experience at a sufficiently high level with a statutory auditor or an accountant in public practice.
 This post-qualification experience must be recorded and include professional conduct, internal review and management and business assurance together with experience in at least three of the following main categories of work:

 - Financial Accounting